buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionSystem.md

 Additionally, an IfcDistributionSystem may in turn be assigned to an IfcDistributionPort indicating the host or origination of the system using IfcRelAssignsToProduct.

-> EXAMPLE&nbsp; A gas-powered hot water heater may have three ports: GAS, DOMESTICCOLDWATER, and DOMESTICHOTWATER.
+> EXAMPLE  A gas-powered hot water heater may have three ports: GAS, DOMESTICCOLDWATER, and DOMESTICHOTWATER.
 The heater is a member of two systems (GAS and DOMESTICCOLDWATER), and hosts one system (DOMESTICHOTWATER) at the corresponding port.

 Figure 303 — Distribution system assignment